Page content

 International

-Ulster has provides a range of support for International students, including two International Experience Officers who may be able to advise you.
+Ulster has provides a range of support for International students, including International Experience Officers who may be able to advise you.

-The Students Union supports a number of clubs and societies which may interest you and also provides a range of support services as well as offering volunteer opportunities.
+The Students' Union supports a number of clubs and societies which may interest you and also provides a range of support services as well as offering volunteer opportunities.

 Ulster also currently subscribes to Studiosity, an online service which provides speedy feedback on written work.

-In addition to #Shut Up and Write sessions, we encourage self-organised study groups which can provide excellent peer support.
+The Doctoral College also encourages self-organised study groups which can provide excellent peer support.